Dre Campbell Farm

 Boric acid dehydrates flea larvae if sprinkled directly on them.
 Therefore, sprinkle some on carpeted areas and brush it in.

 Leave it for a few days before vacuuming it up.
+Still, keep pets and children away from treated areas until the powder has been vacuumed up.

 17. Mow the Lawn